-Flexi and flexi-rigid PCB’s are now being used in place of traditional FR4 in a large number of different applications.
-Benefits include solving interconnecting problems, reduction of weight, reduction of space and reduced assembly costs.
-Flexible applications can be dynamic flexing (designed for flexing or stress over a period of time at elevated temperatures) or flex & stay applications (designed for flexing once and being secured into place).
+Flexi and flexi-rigid PCBs are replacing traditional FR4 in a wide range of applications, offering benefits such as solving interconnection problems, reducing weight and space, and lowering assembly costs.
+Flexible applications can be either dynamic flexing (designed to flex or withstand stress over time at elevated temperatures) or flex and stay applications (designed to flex once and then be secured in place).

-Single-sided flexible circuits are the simplest and there for cheapest.
-Consisting of a single conductor layer on a flexible dielectric film with the option of a coverlay or semi flexible solder resist (for some flex & stay applications).
-Parts of the flexible can be made more rigid by the use of additional stiffeners.
+Single-sided flexible circuits are the most straightforward and, therefore, the most cost-effective option.
+They comprise a single conductor layer on a flexible dielectric film with the option of a coverlay or semi-flexible solder resist (for some flex-and-stay applications).
+Additional stiffeners can be used to make portions of the flexible circuit more rigid.

-Flex-rigid PCB’s consist of a mixture of flexible copper conductor layers on dielectric film & rigid copper material.
-Normally connected with plated through holes.
-Coverlay’s are applied to the flexible copper conductor layer & solder resist applied to the rigid areas.
+Flex-rigid PCBs combine flexible copper conductor layers on dielectric film with rigid copper material.
+Plated-through holes facilitate connections between the flexible and rigid layers.
+Coverlays are applied to the flexible copper conductor layer, while solder resist is applied to the rigid areas.

-Flexi and flexi-rigid PCB's guidelines and material specifications
+Flexi and flexi-rigid PCB guidelines and material specifications

 Tie downs and teardrops

-Through holes in flexible circuits should have tie downs.
-Tie downs are extra copper areas attached to the pad that are captured by the coverlay to anchor the copper pad to prevent delaminating between the copper and the base material.
-The adhesion of the copper on flexible material is lower than that of standard rigid material.
+Through-holes in flexible circuits should be reinforced with tie downs.
+Tie downs are additional copper areas bonded to the pad that are secured by the coverlay to anchor the copper pad and prevent delamination between the copper and the base material.
+The adhesion of copper to flexible material is weaker than that of standard rigid material.
 Extra care must be taken when soldering flexible circuits.

 Teardrops are the gradual transition from copper track to copper pad.
-This should be added to both through hole pads and surface mount pads to reduce stress points.
-This helps eliminate braking during flexing.
+This feature should be added to both through-hole pads and surface mount pads to reduce stress points and help eliminate breakage during flexing.

-Coverlay is a flexible material applied to the outside layers of a flexi and flexi-rigid PCB’s to insulate the copper, this is normally a polyimide or polyester material.
-The coverlay is produced with a drilling or routing process which gives limitations to the shapes of openings.
-The simplest and most cost effective way is to have individual pads, if space allows.
+Coverlay is a flexible material applied to the outer layers of flexi and flexi-rigid PCBs to insulate the copper.
+It is typically made of polyimide or polyester.
+The coverlay is created using a drilling or routing process, which limits the shapes of openings.
+The simplest and most cost-effective method is to have individual pads, space permitting.
 A minimum of 0.20mm distance is required between individual pads.
-The option of grouping pads is available if space is limited.
-The coverlay pad should be a minimum of 0.25mm larger than the copper pad.
+If space is limited, grouping pads is an option.
+The coverlay pad should be at least 0.25mm larger than the copper pad.

-Coverlay around surface mount pads can be routed but a radius will remain from the size of the router or a laser cut process can be used to reduce the radius.
-Semi flexible solder resist (for some flex & stay applications) can be applied instead of a coverlay.
-This enables any shape to be used with a minimum of 0.10mm distance between individual pads.
+Coverlay around surface mount pads can be routed, but a radius will remain due to the size of the router.
+Alternatively, a laser cutting process can be used to reduce the radius.
+Semi-flexible solder resist (for some flex-and-stay applications) can be applied instead of a coverlay.
+This allows for any shape to be used with a minimum of 0.10mm distance between individual pads.

 Fold Lines and Bend Radius

-Fold lines can be added to your design by using tick marks which can be added to either the copper layers or silkscreen layers.
-These ticks aid in bending your flexi PCB in a specific position.
-The bend radius of your flexible should be approximately 10 times the over all material thickness including copper.
-A gap of at least 1.28mm away from any plated through holes should be observed.
-Tracks should be radiused to help alleviate breaking during folding and bending.
-The track widths should not change in the bend areas.
+Fold lines can be incorporated into your design using tick marks, which can be added to either the copper layers or silkscreen layers.
+These ticks facilitate bending your flexi PCB in a specific location.
+The bend radius of your flexible circuit should be approximately 10 times the total material thickness, including copper.
+A minimum gap of 1.28mm should be maintained between any plated-through holes.
+Tracks should be radiused to help mitigate breakage during folding and bending.
+The track widths should not be altered in the bend areas.

-Solid copper shielding is the most common method but does increase the rigidity of the flexible and should be included in the thickness to bend radius calculation.
-Crosshatched copper shielding helps to retain the flexibility of the circuit.
+Solid copper shielding is the most widely used method but does increase the rigidity of the flexible circuit.
+It should be factored into the thickness-to-bend radius calculation.
+Crosshatched copper shielding helps to maintain the circuit’s flexibility.
 Copper shielding can cover all or selective areas on one or both sides.

-Often application require support in areas where connectors or components are applied.
-Most materials can be uses as a stiffener, the most common being FR4, polyimide or polyester with thickness from 0.050mm to 2.400mm.
-Stiffeners can be bonded using a high temperature pressure sensitive tape or a thermal setting adhesive.
-Holes in stiffeners should be 0.40mm larger than the hole in the flexible to allow for registration.
-The position of the stiffener should overlap the coverlay by a minimum of 0.75mm so there is no common ending.
-This will remove the potential for stress and cracking.
+Additional support is often required in areas where connectors or components are mounted.
+Various materials can be employed as stiffeners, with FR4, polyimide, and polyester being the most common choices.
+Stiffener thicknesses range from 0.050mm to 2.400mm.
+Bonding of stiffeners can be achieved using high-temperature pressure-sensitive tape or thermal setting adhesive.
+Holes in stiffeners should be 0.40mm larger than the corresponding holes in the flexible circuit to facilitate registration.
+To eliminate potential stress points and cracking, the stiffener should overlap the coverlay by at least 0.75mm.